-GIMP is the best free Photoshop alternative – powerful and almost infinitely expandable
+The best free Photoshop substitute – powerful and flexible

 Powerful and adaptable, GIMP is the best free Photoshop alternative.
 With layers, masks, advanced filters, color adjustment and transformations – all of which are fully customizable – its feature set it unbeatable.

 One of GIMP’s best features is its wealth of user-created plugins and scripts – many of which come pre-installed and ready to use.
 Some of these replicate popular Photoshop tools (such as Liquify), and there’s a package of animation tools for bringing your photos to live via blending and morphing.
 If all that isn't enough, you can even add Photoshop plugins to GIMP.

 If that all sounds a little intimidating, don’t worry – GIMP’s excellent user manual includes step-by-step tutorials and troubleshooting guides to get you started.